About the course

-All trainees must have attained at least a Grade C or equivalent in GCSE English and Mathematics and have passed the national literacy and numeracy skills tests.
+All trainees must have attained at least a Grade C or equivalent in GCSE English and Mathematics.

 We are looking for ambitious trainee teachers who are passionate and enthusiastic about making a difference to the lives of the young people that we serve.
 We want you to have a desire to share your passion with students of all abilities across the secondary age range.